 Integrated Fruit Production

 Integrated Fruit Production, or IFP, is a production system well known to tree fruit growers in Europe.
-It is being adopted by orchardists in the Pacific Northwest, especially in The Dalles and Hood River areas.
+Orchardists in the Pacific Northwest are currently adopting this production system, particularly in the Dalles and Hood River areas of Oregon.
 The program gives priority to environmental and human health safety in the production of high-quality tree fruits.

 IFP is more than just integrated pest management with a new name.
 It takes into consideration all aspects of tree fruit production, not just pest control.
 For example, in an IFP program, guidelines are established to assure that only prime orchard sites are chosen for tree fruit production, soil is prepared properly for planting, trees are appropriately fertilized, “soft” pesticides are given preference over broad-spectrum chemicals, and fruit is harvested in the proper manner and time, and stored to maintain the highest quality possible.